crazyants/custom-auth-site/docs/overview.md

 Your custom logic would replace the default authentication check that's being performed in the sample.
 Once your custom logic has authenticated the user you must invoke `await HttpContext.Authentication.SignInAsync` to issue the cookie for IdentityServer.
 The first parameter is the user id, and the second parameter is intended for the user's display name but is unused in this sample.
-Once the cookie has been issued, the user is then redriected back into IdentityServer after checking that the URL is valid via the call to `IsValidReturnUrl`.
+Once the cookie has been issued, the user is then redirected back into IdentityServer (after checking that the URL is valid via the call to `IsValidReturnUrl`).

 ### HTTP-based Login

-The HTTP-based login is designed for the scenario when the user authentication has already been performed elsewhere and a value in the HTTP request is used to identify the user's id.
+The HTTP-based login is designed for the scenario when the user authentication has already been performed elsewhere and a value in the HTTP request is used to identify the user.
-Custom logic is then written to extract the user's id from the HTTP request.
+Custom logic is then written to determine the user id from the HTTP request.
 This user id is then presented to IdentityServer to send a OpenID Connect authentication response to Relativity.

 #### Custom Code for HTTP-based Login